About Me

 Welcome!
 I’m Eva

-I’ve been visiting Disney World for just about 30 years now and it is still my favorite place in the world.
+I’ve been visiting Disney World for over 30 years now and it is still my favorite place in the world.

 As a kid, my dad took us to Disney World every single Summer and usually for Thanksgiving or Christmas too.